Planning a Funeral Liturgy at MMOC

 Are there policies regarding music and readings at a funeral?

 Yes.
-Music for all funerals at MMOC is provided by the New Life Choir.
-The New Life Choir is made up of adult volunteers who sing from the choir loft accompanied by organ.
+Music for all funerals at MMOC is provided by our New Life Choir.
+The New Life Choir are adult volunteers who sing from the choir loft accompanied by organ.
 Musical selections and seasonal lists of the choir's repertoire are established.
 It is most fitting for the music to reflect the readings chosen for the funeral.
 You may make appropriate suggestions when meeting with our pastor to plan the funeral.

 Are eulogies ever permitted at funerals?

-We suggest that any eulogy by friends or family members be given at the visitation.
+We suggest that any eulogy by friends or family members be given at the visitation or wake.
 The priest or deacon who presides at the funeral will give a homily, which has a different purpose from a eulogy.

 Who presides at funeral celebrations?

 Normally our pastor presides at the funeral Mass.
-If your family has a priest who is a relative or a very close friend, he might be asked to preside.
+If your family has a priest who is a relative or a very close friend, he might be asked to preside or to concelebrate.
 Also, a deacon may preside at a funeral outside of the Mass.

 What is a "memorial Mass"?